 My real initiation took place after sundown, after all the uninitiated had left the island.
 Three Myland had four great towers with no roofs.
 When the sun fell, the priests lit great bonfires in each tower, one by one.
 Smoke wafted out the tops, tinted orange by the fires below.

-Brother William led me to the first tower, a chanting procession behind us.
+Father William led me to the first tower, a chanting procession behind us.
 When we stepped inside, the heat pummeled me.
 Now, in the face of blinding firelight, the green glass of my mask helped me see the many spiral symbols that covered the wall.

 Another priest held out a cup of something viscous and foul smelling.
 I tipped my head back to fit it under my beak, pulled my red head wrapping under my chin, and drank it as quickly as I could.
 It tasted even worse than it smelled.
 I gagged and retched, but managed to force it down.
-The other priests continued to chant, quietly, as Brother William began to tell the story of this tower.
+The other priests continued to chant, quietly, as Father William began to tell the story of this tower.

 “In the dying days of the Fourth World, Hopi missionaries ventured out from their home far to the west.
 They traveled the continent, telling the lost and starving souls of the Emergence, reassuring them that the world just passed was not the first, nor would it be the last.

 “Our order had gathered at Yucca Mountain.
 We were among the first to receive them.
 They told us that the Fifth World had dawned.
 And because we already knew much of these five worlds, we grasped the truth in their words.”